-3 Phases for Retraining Overhead Movement
+3 Phases for retraining overhead movement

 Shoulder dysfunction is commonplace in training, particularly for overhead movement.
 While the structural diagnosis may vary: tendonitis, bursitis, subacromial impingement, sprains, strains, tears, dislocations, subluxations; the functional diagnosis is usually quite similar.

-The functional diagnosis is the reason or cause for the pain.
-In other words, the dysfunction or compensation that has inevitably led to the tissue injury, the structural diagnosis.
+The functional diagnosis is the reason or causes for the pain.
+In other words, the dysfunction or compensation that has inevitably led to tissue injury, the structural diagnosis.
 But the reverse is also true.
 The functional diagnosis can be the dysfunction or compensation that occurs secondary to protection and inhibition due to the injury.

 As trainers, we work with a functional diagnosis, and ideally, we work in collaboration with the health care provider who treats the structural diagnosis.
 This is important because you need to know what the diagnosis-specific contra-indications are with regards to movement.
 These may be different from one injury to another.

 When intervening on a functional diagnosis, you will use categories of exercises that are independent of which tissues are problematic, and then select specific exercises that respect any restrictions or temporary limitations as indicated by the structural diagnosis.
 Let’s take our shoulder example.